AdaCore/spark2014/docs/guidance/main.rst

-or taking its absolute value may result in an overflow if the argument value is the minimal machine integer for this type because signed machine integers are don't have symmetric ranges (they have one less positive value than to negative values).
-Fixed-point types are based in an machine integer representation, so they can also overflow on negation and absolute value.
+or taking its absolute value may result in an overflow if the argument value is the minimal machine integer for this type because signed machine integers are don't have symmetric ranges (they have one less positive value than negative values).
+Fixed-point types are based on a machine integer representation, so they can also overflow on negation and absolute value.

 .. rubric:: range check

+.. index:: Range check

 This checks that a given value is within the bounds of its expected scalar subtype.
 It's applicable to all scalar types, including signed and modulo